hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 You are creating a Tableau report and need to use either an extract or a live connection.
 What is the best option available to choose an extract over a live connection?

-**Options:**

-A. You need the latest possible data at all times.
+You need the latest possible data at all times.

-B. You need the data source to be only supported by a live connection via ODBC
+You need the data source to be only supported by a live connection via ODBC

-C. You need to join the tables that are in the data source.
+You need to join the tables that are in the data source.

-D. You need to apply an aggregation that takes too long when using a live connection.
+You need to apply an aggregation that takes too long when using a live connection.

-**Correct Answer: D** - You need to apply an aggregation that takes too long when using a live connection.
-Extracts improve performance for complex aggregations.
+**Correct Answer:** **You need to apply an aggregation that takes too long when using a live connection.**

 ---